 - The obvious benefit to choosing to use a public defender is they are often free—and if not free, usually less than a private lawyer.
 This helps low income DUI clients to be able to have legal representation rather than having to defend themselves.
 Getting legal advice is essential in any court room proceeding.

 - Using an experienced public defender will be a great asset versus using an inexperienced or bad lawyer.
 Public defenders are not bad lawyers—they just have a very small amount of time they are paid to work on each case.
-Thus they can very rarely take the time to get all the details, however, there are some who are able to help well and will be an asset.
+Thus they can very rarely take the time to get all the details, however, there are some who are able to help efficiently and will be an asset.

-Cons to Hiring a DUI Lawyer
+Cons to Hiring a DUI Attorney

 - Cost is number one.
 You'll be paying the attorney probably long after your case is over.
 You will also have court fees, lost work time, and other associated fines.

 - The courtroom business is never a guarantee.
-Just because you paid the money for a good lawyer, doesn’t mean you will get-off free.
+Just because you paid the money for a good lawyer, doesn’t mean you will get off free.